Traditions of Texas A&M University: Silver Taps

 Students who die while enrolled at Texas A&M are also honored at Silver Taps, a ceremony held, when necessary, on the first Tuesday of the month.
 This tradition began as a memorial for former Texas A&M president Lawrence Sullivan Ross.
 In the modern incarnation, on the morning of Silver Taps, a small card with the deceased student's name, class, major, and birthdate is placed as a notice at the base of the flagpole in Academic Plaza.
+A write-up of the student's life and who they were, typically with quotes from their friends and family, appears in that week's print edition of The Battalion.
 At 10:15 p.m., all lights on campus are extinguished, and Albritton Tower begins to chime hymns.
 When the music begins, students gather in silence in front of the statue of Lawrence Sullivan Ross at Academic Plaza.
 At 10:30 pm, the Ross Volunteers march into the plaza and fire a 3-volley salute.
 Buglers stationed at the top of the Academic Building then play a special rendition of Taps, known as Silver Taps.
 The song is played three times; once to the north, once to the south, and once to the west.
 It is never played to the east, "because the sun will never rise on that Aggie again."
 Once the buglers have finished their tribute, the crowd disperses.
 Generally, students remain silent until reaching their homes.